 When to start reading?

-By consuming audio and visual content, you learn the pronunciation and definition of new words you encounter.
-Therefore when you come across these words when reading, you only need to learn the written form.
+By consuming audio and visual content, you will learn the pronunciation and definition of new words you encounter.
+It may not be obvious you’ve learned them, but they are somewhere in your passive memory.

 You can start reading whenever you want, but I suggest consuming at least 200 hours of audio and visual content before starting.
 200 hours is equivalent to approximately 6-7 full-length dramas.